bhisaac/5eFP/5eFP-SRD.md

 SUPPOSITION

-Dedication to the qualities of Insight, Medicine, Perception, Performance, and Survival within 5eFP games bolsters and promotes their growth in your real life.
+Dedication to the qualities of Insight, Medicine, Perception, Performance, and Survival within 5eFP games supports and promotes their growth in your real life.

 > "Vision without action is a daydream.
 Action without vision is a nightmare." — Japanese Proverb
 >